benjaminy/TenaciousCalf/README.md

 think about how very small the number of internal nodes is compared to the number of leaves in a high-degree tree.)

-Memory overhead is _super_ important, because there is a direct relationship between it and the amount of actual application data that can fit in _every level_ of the memory hierarchy.
-Efficient use of the memory hierarchy is generally the most important performance optimization for developers to spend their time worrying about.
+It's hard to overstate the importance of memory efficiency, because it is directly related to the amount of actual application data that can fit in _every level_ of the memory hierarchy.
+Efficient use of the memory hierarchy is among the most important factors for general application performance tuning.
 (After getting the asymptotics in the right ballpark, of course.)

 #### What is this transient mode thing?